avishekjana-89/flowright/README.md

-# Flowwright — README
+# Flowright — README

-This README explains how to use the Flowwright web UI, recorder extension, test assets (testcases / suites / testdata), variable bindings (Global, Local, Testdata), profiles and settings, custom keywords, and how to build/run the app locally or with Docker.
+This README explains how to use the Flowright web UI, recorder extension, test assets (testcases / suites / testdata), variable bindings (Global, Local, Testdata), profiles and settings, custom keywords, and how to build/run the app locally or with Docker.

 ## Quick overview